Tamalia ReevesMADEbyTamalia & Creativ.Spaces Founder & Sculpture Artist

-Hi I’m Tamalia, I set up the MADEbyTamalia Studio as a little craft sanctuary in Caversham.
-I’m incredibly passionate about sharing arts and crafts with the local community to help improve wellbeing and will often be found involved in many other local wellness or environmental events.
+Hi I’m Tamalia, I set up the studio originally as a little art sanctuary for me to work from in Caversham.
+This became a space a wanted to share and MADEbyTamalia & Creativ.Spaces were born.
+I’m incredibly passionate about sharing arts and crafts with the local community to help improve wellbeing and will often be found involved in many other local creative, wellness, environmental & charity events.

 When I’m not in my studio making or teaching, I can be found tackling another DIY project, immersed in a good book or unwinding with some yoga, all supervised by my trusty apprentice Percy (a rather naughty tabby cat).